SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     TODO at some point another service key is created for the HDI container.
 What triggers that?

-    The SAP HANA database explorer is able to look up the service key and use the information to connect and browser the HDI container.
+    The SAP HANA database explorer is able to look up the service key and use the information to connect and browse the HDI container.

     ![](images/add-database.png)